 We expect to incur additional substantial losses in the foreseeable future.
-We believe that without any future financing, our current resources are insufficient to satisfy our obligations as they become due within one year after the date that the financial statements are issued.
+We believe that, without completing the Rights Offering or an alternative future financing, our current resources are insufficient to satisfy our obligations as they become due within one year after the date that the financial statements are issued.
 Our negative cash flows and current lack of financial resources raise substantial doubt as to our ability to continue as a going concern.
+If we are unable to complete the Rights Offering and all of the Notes remain outstanding, we will have insufficient funds to repay the Notes without additional capital.

-We anticipate our future operating requirements will be substantial and that we will need to raise significant additional resources to fund our operations through equity or debt financing, or some combination thereof.
-We are currently exploring fundraising opportunities to meet these capital requirements.
-If we are unable to raise additional funding to meet our operational needs, we will be forced to limit or cease our operations.
+We anticipate our future operating requirements will be substantial and that we will need to raise significant additional resources to fund our operations, even after the completion of the Note Transaction, through equity or debt financing, or some combination thereof.
+If we are unable to complete the Rights Offering or raise additional funding to meet our operational needs, we will be forced to limit or cease our operations.